-All racers earn points.
+All student-athletes earn points based on their category and finish position).
 Those who start but do not finish a lap receive 100 points.
-Racers who complete at least one lap are ranked by laps completed (descending) and then by finishing time (ascending).
+Student-athletes who complete at least one lap but are unable to finish the entire race receive a race position and corresponding points based on the number of laps they completed and their times.

-Points do not transfer if a student changes categories.
+Points do not transfer if a student-athlete changes categories.
 Points from the lower category are forfeited, but team points earned before the change remain.
 Riders downgraded to a lower category cannot score individual or team points unless their petition cites extenuating circumstances.